 In the past few months we’ve been flown out to Indianapolis to discuss improv for dementia caretakers and Baltimore to present improv for political organizations.

-NP: We talked about some of the challenges to launching the startup.
+NAN: We talked about some of the challenges to launching the startup.
 Is there anything you wish you could go back and change?

-JP: Sure.
+JULIA: Sure.
 For a start, things that seemed like a big deal in the beginning turned out not to be a big deal, which is just life in general.
 I wish I could go back and tell myself to enjoy it even more.
 It’s like watching a baby grow up—I miss those early days!

 We’ve always struggled internally whenever we’re at a point of huge growth or about to take a big leap—like opening the space, or adding a lot of members.
 So I think having people move on from the company, letting leadership shift, or taking on new people has been challenging for us at times.